vv-work/KB/science/Brain.md

 ## Ways to change Network

+0. A Unit test to pass.
 1. A Detailed strategical planning
 2. A Short exercise session(10 push up).

-1. B Solving puzzles on HuckerRank
+3. B Solving puzzles on HuckerRank
 3. B 10 minutes of making memes.
 4. B Making lecture for someone.
 5. C Avoiding Dophomine Addictive things.